ujjwalll/get-that-flair/Readme.md

 My application uses features like TITLE, URL and COMMENTS of the DATABASE and produces around 75.41 in SVM model and 76.19 in Random Forest.

+# Dependency

+All dependencies are present in requirements.txt

+# Clone it in your PC

+Follow these Steps :

+* Clone this repo
+* Create Virtual Environment
+* Then run commend $pip install -r requirements.txt
+* After that run the server by command - $python3 main.py runserver.

 # Gratitute

 I would like to thank team Precog @ IIIT Delhi for giving me the opportunity to work on this wonderful project.